Hardstylist/srd/README.md

 * Collaborative Research
 * All Code and Questions are Welcome
 * When you see Code Errors, Fails or LOL's..
 Please Open an Issue...
 Thanks!

-Read about Pointer Authentication Failure at URL https://srd.cx/possible-pointer-authentication-failure-data-abort/

-Read about debugserver for SRD at URL https://srd.cx/debugserver-installation-configuration/

-Follow this Repo and read URL https://srd.cx/srd-cryptex-installation/